lilychuang78/milestone3/README.md

 ## Introduction
 This is the repository for **IntentsDB** website.
 The deployed version of the website can be found [here](https://milestone3-lily.herokuapp.com/).<br/>
-The purpose of this website is to provide a place where users can add, read, edit, and delete (CRUD) content of intents, descriptions, example utterances, entity names and entity values in terms of [Natural Language Understanding (NLU)](https://en.wikipedia.org/wiki/Natural-language_understanding) development.<br/>
+The purpose of this website is to provide a place where users can create, read, update, and delete (CRUD) content of intents, descriptions, example utterances, entity names and entity values in terms of [Natural Language Understanding (NLU)](https://en.wikipedia.org/wiki/Natural-language_understanding) development.<br/>
 Users should already have knowledge and experiences of NLU development, for instance working on one's own NLU project or in a company project; and hence only a brief explaination about NLU is stated on the homepage.</br>
 The data is stored in MongoDB database and can be simply retrieve and send through the frontend user interface.<br/>
 At the moment, only the administrator (login as "admin") can delete the data.
-Pease register as "<strong>admin</strong>" with a password of your choice for milestone project accessment.
+Please register as "<strong>admin</strong>" with a password of your choice for milestone project assessment.
 The website is responsive and the users can navigate through the website in desktop and mobile devices.

 ## User Stories